 Institutional or Office areas include those properties in the heart of Downtown occupied by significant civic, cultural and other public institutions or an office building.
-They also include properties close to the Downtown Transit Terminal where a concentration of major office and institutional uses would optimize use of the terminal.
+They also include properties close to Guelph Central Station where a concentration of major office and institutional uses would optimize use of the terminal.